APremrov/miniRECgap/README.md

 ## Example

-Example using the ‘miniRECgap’ package will be provided in publication Premrov et al. (in prep.
-2024).
-The reference Premrov et al. (in prep 2024) will be updated once the paper is published.
+Example using the ‘miniRECgap’ package is provided in publication Premrov et al. (2025).
+For instructions please check the publication by Premrov et al. (2025) including the Supplemental Material (full references above under 'Cite').